ianmcloughlin/latex-ieee-paper/README.md

-# A0 Poster: A LaTeX example
+# IEEE Example Paper
-This is an example poster done in LaTeX.
+This is an example paper done in LaTeX.
 The author is [Ian McLoughlin](https://ianmcloughlin.github.io).

 #### Compilation